Last updated at Sat, 07 Sep 2024 01:17:14 GMT

 How It Works, and How to Protect Your Systems

 Much ado has been made (by this very author on this very blog!) about the incentives for attackers and defenders around ransomware.
-There is also a wealth of information on the internet about how to protect yourself from ransomware.
+There is also a wealth of information on the internet about ransomware prevention.
 One thing we want to avoid losing sight of, however, is just how we go from a machine that is working perfectly fine to one that is completely inoperable due to ransomware.
 We'll use MITRE's ATT&CK as a vague guide, but we don't follow it exactly.

 Ransomware targeting and delivery